 Meet our Executive Council

-As far as political philosophy, Clayton is a classical liberal, and takes an interest in how public services can be delivered through institutions other than the state.
+As far as political philosophy, Clayton takes an interest in how public services can be delivered through institutions other than the state.
 He's a strong advocate of political decentralization and the ability of local communities to experiment with different models of governance.